ThriveCommunityChurch/ThriveAPIMediaTool/README.md

 - `Title` (-t) - __Required.__ _The title of this sermon message._
 - `Date` (-d) - __Required.__ _The date this sermon message occurred._

-## Sample Requests
-Each of the following are valid request parameters.
-Note that all arguments need to be strings including values that are numbers and URLs need to be included inside quotations so that slashes are not treated as escape characters. _When omitting the series ID from an update request you will be able to select a series ID from a list._

 ## Compatablity
 __Source__